Canon 1200D vs Pentax K-1 II

 - More modern: Reflects 4 years of technical progress since the 1200D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the K-1 II is the clear winner of the contest (26 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the K-1 II is the clear winner of the contest (27 : 6 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the 1200D or the K-1 II perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.